 (c) in the case of approved family day care services, the address of the principal office of each service;

-(d) the rating levels of each approved education and care service;
+[(d) has not come into operation 2.]

 (e) other prescribed information in respect of approved education and care services.

-(2) The National Authority —

-(a) must publish on its website —

-(i) the register of approved providers; and

-(ii) the register of certified supervisors; and

-(b) may publish on its website the register of approved education and care services as kept by a Regulatory Authority.

-(3) The Regulatory Authority must publish on its website the register of approved education and care services kept by the Regulatory Authority.

-(4) The relevant Commonwealth Department is authorised to publish the register of approved education and care services on a website kept by that department.
+[(2)-(4) Have not come into operation 2.]

 (5) The Regulatory Authority may publish the prescribed information about —

 (a) enforcement actions taken under this Law, including information about compliance notices, prosecutions, enforceable undertakings, suspension or cancellation of approvals or certificates; and